EndlessBeard/FuckYouPayMe/Payroll App Development Outline (Interactive Dashb....md

 * **Detailed Withholdings**: Allow for multiple withholding types (e.g., federal tax, state tax, social security, medicare, 401k) with different percentages or fixed amounts.
 * **Overtime Calculation**: Implement rules for overtime pay (e.g., 1.5x pay after 40 hours in a week).
 * **Data Export/Import**: Allow users to export their data (e.g., as a CSV file) and import it back.
-* **Graphical Representation**: Add simple charts or graphs to visualize hours worked over time.
-* **User Accounts**: For multi-user scenarios, integrate a backend with user authentication.